aelzenaar/ncea-notes/unibooks.md

    ([Errata](http://drorbn.net/index.php?title=10-327/Errata_to_Munkres%27_Book)) (514.3 M96)

 ### Multi-variable analysis (333)
+ * Michael Spivak, _Calculus on Manifolds_ or James Munkres, _Analysis on Manifolds_.
+Vector calculus with rigor, leading to differential forms.
+Spivak's _Calculus_ doesn't include multi-variable calculus; the "standard" sequel to Spivak in this regard is _Calculus on Manifolds_ by the same author.
+However, I find this concise introduction a little too concise (and that it introduces technicalities in all the wrong places).
+Munkres' _Analysis on Manifolds_ is an expanded and updated book which is (anecdotally) based on Spivak; but I have never liked it that much either.
+(515.84 S76, 515.84 M96)
  * Lynn Loomis and Shlomo Sternberg, _Advanced Calculus_.
 This book started off as notes for the legendary Math 55 at Harvard (a first year course!);
    it starts off with a recap of linear algebra (really one of the best `second courses in linear algebra' I've looked at), and ends up around 500 pages later with a very nice approach to differential forms.
 This is my favourite calculus text of all time, but it is probably a little too much for students in first year!
-(Or even students who have completed 253 to be honest... perhaps 255 is enough preparation?
-The preface recommends baby
-   Spivak as prep, so maybe 332 is the best prerequisite course.)
+The preface recommends Spivak's _Calculus_ as prep, but I think it likely that a little more maturity is required that that for reading this book.

    Highlights include a rigorous (and clear) treatment of infinitesimal functions and differentials, and a final chapter on applications to theoretical physics.
 The exposition tries to explain a great deal of the 'philosophy of doing mathematics', which I quite like - see, for example, the chapter on uniformity and compactness.
 (515.8 L86)

 ### Algebraic geometry (334)
 To add in 2019.